s1m0000n/multitask-transformers/README.md

 [![Open In Collab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1FCNOK7t3n39fqMF7vZNrU_2XVykEkwTz?usp=sharing)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/s1m0000n/multitask-transformers/Pylint?label=pylint)

-Research project at MSU about multitask Transformer-based language models and my 4th year graduation paper
+Open research project (started at MSU) about multitask Transformer-based language models and my 4th year graduation paper

 Anyone interested in joining the research & contributing to the project is welcome!
 It's planned to release a paper on the results of the research (alongside graduation project), so I'd be happy to have coauthors.
 If you are interested, please contact me by email pogorelcevsa@gmail.com or in Telegram https://t.me/s1m00n